How to Heal Pink Eye in Livestock

 The group of cows who received the Vetericyn Plus™ Pinkeye Spray experienced an average 79.1% reduction in their pain score on day two and an 83.7% reduction in pain by day ten of the trial.
 The control group only had an average decrease in pain of 18.3% and 67.9% respectively.

-As more public pressure and legislation require reductions in antibiotic use in food-producing livestock like cattle, non-antibiotic options like the Vetericyn Plus™ Pinkeye Spray will become essential.3
+As more public pressure and legislation require reductions in antibiotic use in food-producing livestock like cattle, non-antibiotic options like the Vetericyn Plus™ Pinkeye Spray will become essential.4

 Many veterinarians recommend eye patches or coverings.
-Gluing a patch over the infected eye will protect it from further irritation and decrease the spread of the pink eye among the herd by preventing flies from feeding on the infectious secretions.
+Applying a patch over the infected eye will protect it from further irritation and help prevent the spread of pink eye among the herd by blocking flies from feeding on the infectious secretions.

-An eye patch will also reduce irritants including sunlight, which is incredibly important during the healing process.2 Ultraviolet rays from the sun can activate enzymes that will increase the potential damage to the eye if the M. bovis bacteria is the cause of the infection.4
+An eye patch will also reduce irritants including sunlight, which is incredibly important during the healing process.3 Ultraviolet rays from the sun can activate enzymes that will increase the potential damage to the eye if the M. bovis bacteria is the cause of the infection.5

 The severity of the pink eye infection determines the recovery time.
-Healthy animals respond well to early treatment interventions while immunocompromised animals will not respond as well.2
+Healthy animals respond well to early treatment interventions while immunocompromised animals will not respond as well.3

-The best way to heal pink eye in your livestock is to prevent it in the first place.
-Since pink eye in cows is a multifactorial disease, it’s best to utilize multiple preventative measures including:
+Prevention is the best medicine.
+Reducing fly populations, keeping pens clean, and providing shade are some of the most effective ways to prevent pink eye in livestock.
+Since pink eye in cows is a multifactorial disease, it’s best to utilize multiple preventative measures, including:

 You care about your herd.
 So do we.